Office: LS 419, Phone: (208)-282-3391, email: firstname.lastname@example.org

 White bark pine endophytic ecology

+Fig (right).
 A number of undergraduate researchers (Connor Newman, Certhomas Tan, Jillian Buttici, Aaron Harnsberger, Courtney Dial) are currently helping Dr. Scot Kelchner and I in establishing procedures to extract fungal DNA from the interior of five needle pines.
 The group members has been given the name PEEPs --for Pine Endophyte Education Project(s).
-The figure below shows Certhomas Tan and Connor Newman at the top Bonneville Peak near Pocatello, ID, collecting limber pine (P. flexilis) needles (photo: K. Aho).
+The figure shows Certhomas Tan and Connor Newman at the top Bonneville Peak near Pocatello, ID, collecting limber pine (P. flexilis) needles (photo: K. Aho).

 The R computational environment

 R is a computer language and an open source environment for statistics, data management, computation and graphics.
 Documentation and software can be downloaded for free here.

 biologists) is an R package that contains functions for statistical